WilliamFace/Learning/README.md

 ###Syntax

-The general format for CSS syntx looks like this:
+The general format for CSS syntax looks like this:

 ```css
 selector {